 Managing Public Investments

 Public investments are important drivers for economic growth, yet they are the first to be cut during periods of fiscal constraints.
 In many countries this has exacerbated project delays and cost overruns, has often led to arrears, and stalled unfinished projects.
 Whether a country’s portfolio of public investments delivers the anticipated benefits depends crucially on how well it is managed.
-This workshop will examine the key stages of the public investment cycle to identify the critical areas where the efficiency and effectiveness of public investment could and public private partnerships be improved.
-It continues a sequence of related CEF learning initiatives delivered in cooperation with IMF FAD experts.
+This workshop examined the key stages of the public investment cycle to identify the critical areas where the efficiency and effectiveness of public investment could and public private partnerships be improved.
+It continued a sequence of related CEF learning initiatives delivered in cooperation with IMF FAD experts.

-How will you benefit?
+How you have benefited?

-Upon completion, participants will be able to:
+Upon completion, participants were able to:

 - Appraise the challenges of externally financed public investment projects, and how to effectively integrate them within country's overall public investment management system

 - Describe the key stages and institutions involved in managing public investments and how these can affect the efficiency of public investment

 - Assess how to streamline the process of public investment projects preparation, evaluation, prioritization and monitoring to better integrate it into the regular budgeting process

 - Identify specific shortcomings in domestic procedures and the institutional organization of managing public investments, and what could be done to address them